Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Experiments

-\textbf{3) Static Matching vs. Dynamic Matching.} To assess the impact of static matching ($\delta=0$) and dynamic matching ($\delta=1$) strategies in the TSU module, we perform ablation studies based on balance factor $\delta$ on the R2R and REVERIE. ~\cref{tab:semantic-module} summarizes these results, where \textit{w/o} indicates the exclusion of the TSU module, corresponding to the results in~\cref{tab:overall-r2r} (\#2) and last row in \cref{tab:visual-comparison}.
+\textbf{2) Static Matching vs. Dynamic Matching.} To assess the impact of static matching ($\delta=0$) and dynamic matching ($\delta=1$) strategies in the TSU module, we perform ablation studies based on balance factor $\delta$ on the R2R and REVERIE.
+Table~\ref{tab:semantic-module} summarizes these results, where \textit{w/o} indicates the exclusion of the TSU module.
 Furthermore, \textit{adaptive} denotes that $\delta$ is a learnable parameter which adaptively adjusts the contribution of each matching strategy.
-Compared to the first row in~\cref{tab:semantic-module}, overall, incorporating the TSU module (regardless of static or dynamic matching strategy) improves SR and RGS, albeit at the cost of SPL on REVERIE.
-In contrast, it enhances SPL on R2R.
-While the TSU module can achieve superior performance under the \textit{adaptive} setting, it falls short when $\delta$ = 0.5.
-Specifically, at $\delta$ = 0.5, the SPL metric reaches 39.50\% and 64.85\% on the two datasets, with the RGS, nDTW, and sDTW metrics also achieving optimal performance.
-Excellent results demonstrate dual merits of proposed TSU module, which boosts object identification accuracy on the REVERIE task while simultaneously improving the fidelity between navigation trajectories and instructions on the R2R.
+While the TSU module can achieve superior performance under the \textit{adaptive} setting, it underperforms when $\delta$ = 0.5.
+Specifically, at $\delta$ = 0.5, the SPL reaches 39.50\% and 64.85\% on the two datasets.
+Excellent results demonstrate dual merits of TSU module, which boosts object identification accuracy on the REVERIE while simultaneously improving the fidelity between navigation trajectories and instructions on the R2R.

-\textbf{4) Improved Generalization via Pretraining.} As analyzed before, pretraining the entire SUSA framework on multiple auxiliary tasks may lead to overfitting, which can negatively impact the generalization in unseen environments, particularly considering the modality differences between textual panorama, depth exploration maps, and RGB representations.
-As shown in \cref{fig:init}, we observe that partial pretraining strategies not only consistently narrow the performance gap between seen and unseen environments but also outperform the completely/random pretraining strategies in navigation performance.
-For example, as depicted in \cref{fig:init} (a), on the REVERIE, the partial pretraining model achieves an SR gap of only 21.11\% between the seen and unseen splits, reducing the gap by 5.92\% compared to the complete pretraining strategy.
-Additionally, as shown in \cref{fig:init} (c), multiple metrics indicate that partial pretraining results in superior performance. \cref{fig:init}(b) and (d) illustrate similar trends are observed on R2R, further emphasizing the impressive generalization power of the partial pretraining strategy.
+\textbf{3) Improved Generalization via Pretraining.} As aforementioned in Section~\ref{fusion}, pretraining the entire SUSA framework on multiple auxiliary tasks may lead to overfitting, which negatively impact the generalization in unseen environments.
+As shown in Fig.~\ref{fig:init}, the partial pretraining strategy not only consistently narrows the performance gap between seen and unseen environments but also outperforms complete/random pretraining strategies in navigation performance.
+In Fig. \ref{fig:init} (a), the partial pretraining model achieves an SR gap of only 21.11\% between the seen and unseen splits on REVERIE, reducing the gap by 5.92\% compared to the complete pretraining strategy.
+Additionally, as depicted in Fig.~\ref{fig:init} (c), multiple metrics indicate that partial pretraining results in superior performance.
+Fig.~\ref{fig:init} (b) and (d) illustrate similar trends are observed on R2R, further emphasizing the generalization of the partial pretraining strategy.